-1 PC or software requirements: course related software for homework, use of laptops in classrooms.
+1 and demonstration of experiments by the instructor.
+PC or software requirements: course related software for homework, use of laptops in classrooms.
 Term projects, which include report writing, design project, or teamwork project Coverage of contemporary issues through discussions in classrooms.
-Students can also benefit from Elearning resources (which can be reached on http://lms.nu.edu.sa/).
+Students can also benefit from E- learning resources (which can be reached on http://lms.nu.edu.sa/).
 All teaching materials are posted on Blackboard website.
 Homework assignments, quizzes, reports, computer exercises, as well as solutions to all assignments, midterm exams, tutorials, and solutions to selected problems are posted on the website.
 Students can also form discussion groups and they can post questions to the course instructor or discuss solutions with other students.
-Courses like 491EE-2 graduation project (I), 492EE-3 graduation project (II), 334EE-1 basic electronics laboratory, and 437EE-3 digital signal processing heavily use these teaching problems, multiple-choice/true-false questions, fill in the blanks, programming exercise, and others.
+Courses like 491EE-2 graduation project (II), 334EE-1 basic electronics laboratory, and 437EE-3 digital signal processing heavily use these teaching - final examination, which consist of descriptive questions, numerical problems, multiple-choice/true-false questions, fill in the blanks, programming exercise, and others.
 Homework assignments which consist of reading exercises, numerical problems, report writing, descriptive questions, drawing exercises, computer programming exercises, life-long learning assignments teamwork assignments.
 Bonus marks will be awarded on, for example, good participation in class discussion, evidence of life-long learning, and volunteer presentation in classroom.
 Negative marks will be applied due to, for example, use of cell phones in classrooms or labs, talking to each other during the lectures, or cheating in an exam.
-Indirect Methods These can include the following: Exit Survey (Each Semester) Current Student Survey (Each Semester) Graduation Project Assessment PAC meetings and discussions (once a year) Courses Survey (on all courses each semester) strategies.
-To recognize the need for and an ability to engage in life- long learning and continuing education of professional/eng ineering skills.
-Lectures, which include explanation of basic concepts, discussion of textbook contents, problem formulation/problem solving, computer programming, demonstration of relevant software Laboratory work, which includes individual work with each on a set of equipment, group of students working on a set of equipment, coordinated group work as teams, and demonstration of experiments Electrical engineering program staff uses a variety of assessment methods to prove the effectiveness of teaching strategies and ascertain a high percentage of attainment for each learning outcome.
+Indirect Methods These can include the following: Exit Survey (Each Semester) Current Student Survey (Each Semester) Graduation Project Assessment PAC meetings and discussions (once a year) strategies.
+4.2 To recognize the need for and an ability to engage in life- long learning and continuing education of professional/eng ineering skills.
+Lectures, which include explanation of basic concepts, discussion of textbook contents, problem formulation/problem solving, computer programming, demonstration of relevant software Laboratory work, which includes individual work with each on a set of equipment, group of students working on a set of equipment, coordinated group work as teams, and demonstration of experiments by the instructor.
+PC or software requirements: course related software for - Electrical engineering program staff uses a variety of assessment methods to prove the effectiveness of teaching strategies and ascertain a high percentage of attainment for each learning outcome.
 For this purpose, many assessment methods are used which include: Direct methods Grading analysis and Course learning outcomes analysis using the accreditation software CLOSO.
-Midterm examinations, quizzes, and a final examination, which consist of
+Midterm examinations, quizzes, and a final examination, which consist of descriptive questions, numerical problems, multiple-choice/true-false questions, fill in the blanks,